 Sam HallmanSam Hallman Clark Hill

 In addition, he represents clients in corporate and business law transactions including business entity formation, acquisitions, mergers and divestitures, workers' compensation/non-subscriber matters, and drafting of real estate purchase/sale contracts, real estate leases, employment agreements, non-compete agreements and confidentiality agreements.
-Sam he has over forty-three years of experience in transportation law and litigation representing for-hire and private trucking companies (including truckload carriers, LTL carriers, tanker carriers, hazardous materials transporters, flatbed carriers, reefer carriers, household goods carriers, drayage carriers, hotshot carriers, and end dump carriers), courier companies, freight forwarders, bus lines, freight transportation brokers, logistics providers, warehouses, and shippers in connection with surface, air and maritime transportation matters.
+Sam he has over forty-five years of experience in transportation law and litigation representing for-hire and private trucking companies (including truckload carriers, LTL carriers, tanker carriers, hazardous materials transporters, flatbed carriers, reefer carriers, household goods carriers, drayage carriers, hotshot carriers and end dump carriers), courier companies, freight forwarders, bus lines and other passenger carriers, transportation network providers, freight transportation brokers, logistics providers, warehouses, and shippers in connection with surface, air and maritime transportation matters.

 - Represented a privately owned Houston, Texas headquartered Gulf Coast drayage trucking company in the sale of the company to a privately owned Memphis, Tennessee headquartered transportation and logistics company.